 - Delayed development of late complications

-The therapy involves not only the use of insulin drugs, but also a diet, moderate physical activities.
-It is important to train patients on how to manage the disease on their own, to provide them with information on diabetes and its treatments.
+Therapy involves not only taking insulin preparations, but also a diet, moderate exercise.
+It is important to educate patients on how to manage their disease on their own, to provide them with information about diabetes and how to treat it.

-As complications progress, additional treatments may be required.
-Various drugs, procedures and medical manipulations can be used to slow down the development of the condition.
-The aim is to compensate for the insufficient functioning of the internal organs and to normalise the quality of the patient’s life and increase his/her life expectancy.
+As complications develop, additional treatment may be required.
+Various drugs, procedures and medical procedures can be used to slow the development of the condition.
+The goal is to compensate for the lack of functioning of the internal organs and to normalize the patient's quality of life and increase his life expectancy.

 Treatment of type 2 diabetes

 The treatment of type 2 diabetes is mostly based on the following: